 Why not swap it in tuna salad to make a delicious mayo free version?
 This Avocado Tuna Salad is paleo and keto-friendly.
 But basically – just amazing.
 It’s so quick & easy too.
 You can make it in just 10 minutes with fewer than 10-ingredients!

-I always use StarKist Selects E.V.O.O.® Yellowfin Tuna in this recipe.
-I love that their tuna is packed in cold-pressed extra virgin olive oil.
+I love using oil packed tuna in a pouch for this recipe.
 It has a rich, mellow flavor and tender texture which is perfect for this recipe.
 Plus, it’s made with just a few simple ingredients, allowing the flavors of this Avocado Tuna Salad to really shine.

 This Avocado Tuna Salad takes just 10-minutes to make.
 Add cubes of avocado and cucumber to a large bowl and toss with tuna, red onion and cilantro.
 Whisk together olive oil with lime juice, cumin, cayenne and salt & pepper.
 Then toss everything together and enjoy.

 Tip: Look for ripe, but firm avocados so that the pieces will keep their shape when you mix the salad.

 To keep the avocado from browning, cover the salad with plastic wrap and press down gently so that the wrap comes in contact with the salad.
 It will last for two days in the refrigerator this way.

 Another way to prevent the avocado from browning is to combine all the salad ingredients except for the avocado.
 Then toss the avocado with the dressing on it’s own, so that it gets nicely coated with the lime juice.
 Then add the avocado to the salad.

 - This tuna salad is very good for you!
 The tuna has protein, iron and omega-3 fatty acids.
 And the avocado and extra virgin olive oil are full of good for you fats.

 - This tuna salad is keto-friendly.
 It is also paleo.